raksmi/Waterbuddy1/README.md

 School: Jain Vidyalaya IB world school, Madurai

-NOTE: App's data will expiry, if it isnt opened for days together
+NOTE: App's data will expiry, if it isnt opened for days together (Due to streamlit's configuration)